Insights & Trends

 In a sentiment echoed by the rest of the panel, Allison Parc began by outlining the importance of having a clear business intent from the start.
 Whereas some brands want to focus on a smaller, artisanal image, others may have aspirations of becoming a household name.
 Heather Green noted that identifying these early and putting them in writing helps convey your brand message to distributors and investors while helping to avoid any unnecessary distractions.

-Similarly, Allison recommended that anyone looking to enter the whisky business has their end goals clearly defined.
-Knowing and understanding what you are working towards helps entrepreneurs to make the right decisions at the right moments.
+Similarly, Allison recommended that anyone looking to enter the whisky market has their end goals clearly defined in a business plan.
+Knowing and understanding what you are working towards helps entrepreneurs and brand owners to make the right decisions at the right moments.
 For example, are you looking to build a legacy to pass down the generations, or are you looking to build a business to sell?

 Play to your strengths, know your weaknesses and don’t be afraid to ask for help